-Phenoxymethylpenicillin is used to treat and prevent bacterial infections.
+Phenoxymethylpenicillin is an antibiotic used to treat and prevent bacterial infections.

 Take phenoxymethylpenicillin regularly as directed.
-Take it on an empty stomach – one hour before or two hours after food.
 Keep taking it until the course is finished, even if you start to feel better.

 Take the missed dose as soon as possible and continue as directed.